mansona/an-octane-powered-jam-stack/slides/016-platforms.md

 notes: |
   Gatsby and Vuepress are big players in the JAM ecosystem.
 If you're a React fan then you should try out Gatsby and Vuepress is for, well...
 Vue fans :joy:

   Both of these are really great choices if you want to build your own blog, site or anything else you might want to build with the JAM Stack!
-But this comes with its own issue, you have to do most of the actual the building.
+But both of these projects come with their own issue, **you** have to do most of the actual the building.
 Both of these tools are essentially a low-level building block that can be used to put together your application.

   both projects have great documentation and absoultely amazing communities!
 Gatsby even has $3.8M in funding (whatever it means for an open source project to have funding).
 So you will probably have a good time following the documentation and getting started.